 The birth plan going out the window

-Real mom fear: “I didn't have a written birth plan and was delivering at a large hospital, so my biggest fear was that a doctor or nurse would give me an intervention I didn't want without asking.” — elizabe
+Real mom fear: “I didn’t have a written birth plan and was delivering at a large hospital, so my biggest fear was that a doctor or nurse would give me an intervention I didn’t want without asking.” — elizabee12

 Reality check: Written birth plan or not, chances are, it probably will go out the window.
-Birth plans are just that – plans.
-They're not set in stone and since there’s an infinite number of scenarios that could arise on delivery day, you should pretty much prep yourself from the get-go that it probably won’t all go how you want it to (and if it does, consider yourself extremely lucky).
+Birth plans are just that–plans.
+They're not set in stone and since there’s an infinite number of scenarios that could come up on delivery day, you should pretty much prep yourself from the get-go that it probably won’t all go how you want it to (and if it does, consider yourself extremely lucky).
 If you’re scared of not being delivered by your own OB and having others make hasty calls against your birth plan, then it’s time to put pen to paper now.
 Even if nothing goes as planned, you won't kick yourself later that you didn't fight for what you wanted first.
-Just remember that in many cases, circumstances may take over that are completely out of your hands – like whether or not there’s an unforeseen complication with baby.
+Just remember that in many cases, circumstances may take over that are completely out of your hands–like whether or not there’s an unforeseen complication with baby.
 No matter what, though, don’t beat yourself up if it all goes a bit haywire.
-If you've done your best to inform your doc and the nursing staff of your wishes, you'll have to trust their advice if they suggest a new course of action.
-In the end, all that matters is that you got a healthy baby out of the deal.
+If you've done your best to inform your doctor and the nursing staff of your wishes, you'll have to trust their advice if they suggest a new course of action.
+In the end, all that matters is that both you and baby are safe and sound when it's over.